johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4180-LIGOLO/4181-ligolo-ng.md

 //TODO: UPDATE ESPANSO TO USE MODERN LIGOLO WINDOWS AGENT, LINUX AGENT, AND LINUX SERVER

 Ligolo is used for pivoting.
-We can install it with the below commands.
+We can install it with the below commands, and rename it to make the names more obvious

 ```bash
 # Get windows agent, extract it, and rename it